ONE LIFE, SEVEN BOOKS - MEMOIR AS DIMENSIONAL PHYSICS

 An Experiment of POVs

 A series about identity, told through three different perspectives—first, second, and third person.
 What begins as a personal story gradually expands into a literary experiment, shaped not just by memory, but by a life refracted through ambition, fear, and loneliness.
-Together, the books map one life in three parts.
+Together, the books map one life through points of view.
 The result is a narrative that evolves with each installment—a story that rewrites its author, even as he rewrites himself.

 The Third Person (Formerly: Lost in a Cloud)